Servir-Mekong/Jupyter-MachineLearning/README.md

 https://www.anaconda.com/download/#windows

---For windows users do not add to path
+//For windows users do not add to path

-**2: start Anaconda prompt in admin privilege88
+**2: start Anaconda prompt in admin privilege**
 ```
 conda config --add channels conda-forge
 ```